-The length of Ribbons is to be so regulated that the lower edge of the Decorations and Medals are in line with the lower edge of the Medal having the largest number of clasps.
-In this case there will be not less than $\frac{1}{2}$ in. from the uppermost clasp to the top of the Ribbon having the largest number of clasps.
+The length of Ribbons is to be so regulated that the lower edge of the Decorations and Medals are in line with the lower edge of the Medal having the largest number of clasps will be not less than $\frac{1}{4}$ in. from clasp to the top of the ribbon, number of clasps.

-If no clasps are worn the lower edges of the Decorations and Medals are to be in line with the lower edge of the British War Medal, which medal is to be suspended from a ribbon 1 $\frac{1}{2}$ ins. in length.
+If no clasps are worn the

+Decorations and Medals are to

+lower edge of the British War

+B. is to be suspended from a ribbon

-When Medals cannot, on account of their number be suspended so as to be freely seen, they are to overlap, the senior Medal or Decoration showing in full.
+When Medals cannot, on account of their size, be suspended so as to be freely overlapp, the senior Medal or Plaque in full.